Disagreeing and respect

 To begin with, it’s okay to disagree with your spouse.
 Disagreement does not equal disrespect.
 It’s even okay to let him know when he does something that you don’t think is a good idea.
 In fact, it’s more than a good idea, because you really ought to let him know.
 What isn’t okay is for a gal to put down her man in such a way that she is being disrespectful.
 If a gal agrees with everything her man does, then does he really need her?
+That really does not show respect for your spouse.

 So what’s a gal to do when she knows that others are wrongly affected by the choices (or lack of them) of her spouse?
 This can be related to work/co-workers, committees (social or church), or family situations.
 Unless your spouse is perfect, it’s happened to you.
 Sometimes others come to you expecting you to tell your spouse their grievances.